taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nova: **"Maraba!"**

 The Elders debate the offer, and in the end decide to reject the alliance and move deeper into the Amazon, in the hopes that the Automata can avoid confrontation with the **WORLD GOV** indefinitely.
 The Elders offer to help Asoka return to the other side of the Red Zone, so that they can relay the Automata's response in person and return home.
 Asoka confesses that they are able to remotely broadcast the response to the other Biononymous, and besides, they had no more home to go back to.
 The Elders then offer Asoka asylum with the Automata and invite Asoka to come with them, in exchange for answering the questions of the Elders about the Biononymous and their technology.
 Fearful of the potential of betraying their dead parents, Asoka hesitates.
 Having few other options, Asoka accepts asylum with the Automata but asks for time to process before talking about their dead parents' and their research.
 Asoka uses Iri to relay the news back to Eireena - that the Automata have chosen to decline the offer of alliance, and have decided to go deeper into hiding.
-Eireena tells Asoka that more Peacekeepers have been stationed at every Green Haven, and that the **WORLD GOV** is now demanding 50% of the Green Havens' yearly yield, supposedly to feed the Peacekeepers who are keeping the Green Havens safe from the **DEATH DOGS**.
-Eireena shares her belief that the **DEATH DOGS** are creations of the **WORLD GOV**, meant to create an atmosphere of terror so that the **WORLD GOV** can subdue the planetside population into fearful obedience.
+Eireena tells Asoka that more Peacekeepers have been stationed at every Green Haven, and that the **WORLD GOV** is now demanding 50% of the Green Havens' yearly yield, supposedly to feed the Peacekeepers who are keeping the Green Havens safe from the **BEASTS**.
+Eireena shares her belief that the **BEASTS** are creations of the **WORLD GOV**, meant to create an atmosphere of terror so that the **WORLD GOV** can subdue the planetside population into fearful obedience.
 Upon hearing this news, Asoka falls into a deep, dark depression.

 ## Chapter 7: Mistakes Are How We Evolve